exercism/python/exercises/practice/sublist/.approaches/introduction.md

 # Introduction

-There are two broad ways to solve Sublist.
+There are four broad ways to solve Sublist, though one of them ("using strings") is not recommended.

 ## General guidance